Before you start, First things first

 Q. My bag of 8.000 mhz crystals (80 meter kit) has a tag inside with the number 7660.
 What is this number and why is it important for me to make note of it in my manual?

 A. The crystals have been carefully matched for optimum performance in the receive crystal filter circuit.
 They are typically less than 20 hz apart and have an insertion loss of less than 1.5 db each.
 The numbers are the last four significant figures so a 7660 number means the frequency is 7.997,660 mhz which is only 340 hz lower than the stamped 8.000 mhz on the crystals, well within the performance curve.
 Should you find a defective crystal we can ship you one that's close to the matched ones you have.

 Q. I have a bunch of extra capacitors left over.
 What are they for?

 A. Since the normal receive span is only 35 khz, you can select what part of the band you wish to work by noting the spans shown on the bottom right of page 13 in the manual.
-We recommend that you place any extra capacitors in one of the zip loc bags that your components came in and tape or staple it to the inside of your manual should you decide to move the frequency span.
+We recommend that you place any extra capacitors back in the zip loc bag that your components came in and tape or staple it to the inside of your manual should you decide to move the frequency span.

 Q. I'd like to work a larger span of frequencies.
 What can I do?

 A. You can place a 150 pf NPO temperature stable capacitor across C8, preferably on the bottom of the board.
 This will allow you to span about 100 khz.
 You may wish to replace the 100 k tuning pot with a 10 turn 100 k pot to give you a finer tuning range.
-Of course you will have to make adjustments to C7 to adjust span of frequencies.
+Of course you will have to make adjustments to C7 to adjust span of frequencies and also use screw standoffs to lower the circuitboard, and insulated washers between the nuts and board to prevent shorts.